More than 85% of Sydney’s water supply relies on rain.

 Although it may be raining on the coast, droughts are caused by dam catchments not receiving enough water.

-From 1 March 2020, the NSW Government water restrictions will be eased from level 2 to level 1.
+The NSW Government water restrictions have eased from level 2 to level 1.

 The rainfall in February has increased our total dam storage levels by more than 35%, providing some much-needed relief for residents and businesses.